-The in-lieu fee for these areas shall be \$12,000 per acre within the development area and any required irrigated fuel modification zones.
+The in-lieu fee for these areas shall be \$12,000 per acre within the development area, corral, any required irrigated fuel modification zones, and any required off-site brushing areas.
 The total acreage shall be based on the map delineating these areas required by this condition.